 in a wide variety of types of needles.

-Pam's Original Spiral Eye Needle below.
+Pictured are PONY Spiral Eye Needle on top and Pam's Original Spiral Eye Needle below.

 on dedicated equipment.